jittat/aiep-documents/content/en/docs/4plus1/mechanical/_index.md

 This track is part of the **AI-Integrated Engineering Program (AIEP)** and offered as a **special program** under the Department of Mechanical Engineering.

-- 🧑‍🏫 **Bachelor’s Program**: B.Eng. in Mechanical Engineering
+- 🧑‍🏫 **Bachelor’s Program**: Bachelor of Engineering in Mechanical Engineering
-- 🎓 **Master’s Program**: M.Eng. in AI-Integrated Engineering
+- 🎓 **Master’s Program**: Master of Engineering in AI-Integrated Engineering
 - 📅 **First intake**: Academic Year 2026
-- 👥 **Number of Students**: 20
+- 👥 **Number of Students**: 10
-- ✅ **Admission Channels**: TCAS1 (Portfolio), TCAS2 (Quota)
+- ✅ **Admission Channels**: TCAS1 (Portfolio) IUP
-- 🚫 Not available in regular or IUP tracks
+- 🚫 Not offered in the regular and special program

 ---

 ## 🧠 Program Highlights

 - Combine mechanical systems modeling with AI-based prediction and control
-- Emphasize simulation, sensor integration, and mechatronic systems
+- Emphasize simulation, sensor integration, and mechatronic systems, for Industry 4.0 and cyber-physical applications
-- Capstone and Master's Projects focus on real-world problems: robotics, mobility, energy
+- Capstone and Master’s Projects address real-world challenges in robotics, sustainable mobility, energy systems, and smart automation
 - Joint courses from mechanical and computer engineering departments
-- Industry collaboration in smart manufacturing, automotive, and robotics
+- Strong industry collaboration in smart manufacturing, automotive, energy, and robotics, including internships, joint labs, and co-supervised research
+- Training in digital twin technologies and model-based systems engineering for predictive maintenance and performance optimization
+- Integration of IoT, embedded systems, and real-time data analytics into mechanical design and control courses.
+- Opportunities for international collaboration and exchange programs with partner universities and global research institutes.

 ---